-Multivariate testing, on the other hand, can allow you to test and optimize many different elements of a single page at the same time, and determine how the elements interact with each other.
+Multivariate testing, on the other hand, can allow you to test and optimise many different elements of a single page at the same time, and determine how the elements interact with each other.

-The disadvantage is that it’s far more complicated and time-consuming to set up, and will require specialized software to interpret the more complex results.
+The disadvantage is that it’s far more complicated and time-consuming to set up, and will require specialised software to interpret the more complex results.

 How to Set Up an A/B Test